nipil/web-rsync/doc/security/crypto.md

-# Security design
+# Cryptographic design

-This tool works on a "one-client-per-server" paradigm.
+This tool works on a "one-client-per-server" paradigm, where the same secret is available on both client and server.

 Of course, multiple clients can access the same server, and a single client can access multiple servers, as long as every client and server share the same secret.

-# Prerequisites
+## Crytographic prerequisites

 The following two constraints MUST be respected at all times, for the tool to work properly.

-## Time synchronisation
+### Time synchronisation

 - client and server must be time-synchronized
 - maximum allowed time difference is the longevity of the TOTP-key (see below)

 The `TIMESTAMP` variable represents the number of seconds since the UNIX epoch (in UTC).

-## Shared secret
+### Shared secret

 The client and server share a *common secret* :